Posted by Robert Half Finance & Accounting on Saturday, April 15, 2017 - 00:00 | Follow me

 The career path for a public accountant is fairly straightforward.
 You typically begin in an entry-level position as a staff accountant.
 After several years, you are likely to advance to a role as a senior accountant before moving up to a managerial position.
 Ultimately, you may rise to a coveted position as partner.

 Similarly, private accountants will also start their careers in entry-level staff accountant positions and typically move up into managerial roles over the years.
-The chief financial officer (CFO) is the top of the career ladder in private accounting.
-Advancing to a role as CFO can be even more challenging than becoming a partner in a certified public accounting (CPA) firm.
+The CFO is the top of the career ladder in private accounting.
+Advancing to a role as CFO can be even more challenging than becoming a partner in a CPA firm.

 Salaries and hiring outlook